-To respect and have good interactions with patients and colleagues from diverse backgrounds Knowledge Assessment Methods GMP Describe the equality and diversity r framework 8, EQ certification 1,3,4 Understand the importance of equal an open-minded approach to equal radiological practice 8, EQ certification 1 cultural and religious beliefs may a ation for the ways in which patients' affect their approach to radiological to the cultural and religious needs 8, EQ certification 1 Understand that patients' religious with best radiological practice.
-Kno guidelines to assist in resolving dif ow where to find legal and ethical 8, EQ certification 1 Be aware of the ways in which trai and attitudes might affect their pro to refer a case to another colleagu 8, EQ certification 1 Ensure that an equal, non-discriming interactions with both patients and 8, EQ certification 1 Recognise the interaction betweer and that there cannot be good hea n mental health and physical health, alth without good mental health.
-8, EQ certification 1 Be aware of the role that individua combating inequality and discrimir to this work ls and services can play in nation and contribute appropriately 8, EQ certification 1 Ensure that all decisions and action patient ns are in the best interests of the 8, EQ certification 1 Skills Communicate with patients and co olleagues from diverse backgrounds 7,8, EQ certification 1,2 Respect diversity and recognise the associated stigma ne benefits it may bring, as well as 8, EQ certification 1,2 Be aware of the possible influence concerning socio-economic status of, and sensitively deal with issues during interactions with patients 7,8, EQ certification 1,2 Be able to communicate effectively backgrounds and with special com 7,8, EQ certification 1,2 Behaviours Respect diversity within clinical pra actice 7,8, EQ certification 1,2,3,4 Recognise issues of health that ar e related to social class 7,8, EQ certification 1,2,3,4 Adopt assessments and interventi diversity and patient-centred ons that are inclusive, respectful of 7,8, EQ certification 1,2,3,4 Respect diversity of status and values in patients and colleagues 7,8, EQ certification 1,2,3,4 Accept uncertainty arising from differences in values 7,8, EQ certification 1,2,3,4 Descriptors Core Level 1 Level 2 Aware of need to practice in accordance with guidance on equality and diversity Increasing practice in accordance with guidance on equality and diversity Independent practice in accordance with guidan equality and diversity
+Knowledge Assessment GMP Kilowieuge Methods GIVIF Describe the equality and diversity framework 8, EQ certification 1,3,4 Understand the importance of equality and cultural diversity.
+Follow an open-minded approach to equality and diversity in all aspects of radiological practice 8, EQ certification 1 Be sensitive to and show consideration for the ways in which patients' cultural and religious beliefs may affect their approach to radiological procedures.
+Respond respectfully to the cultural and religious needs of the patient 8, EQ certification 1 Understand that patients' religious and cultural beliefs may conflict with best radiological practice.
+Know where to find legal and ethical guidelines to assist in resolving difficulties 8, EQ certification 1 Be aware of the ways in which trainees' personal experiences, values and attitudes might affect their professional practice and know when to refer a case to another colleague 8, EQ certification 1 Ensure that an equal, non-discriminatory approach is adopted in interactions with both patients and colleagues 8, EQ certification 1 Recognise the interaction between mental health and physical health, and that there cannot be good health without good mental health.
+8, EQ certification 1 Be aware of the role that individuals and services can play in combating inequality and discrimination and contribute appropriately to this work 8, EQ certification 1 Ensure that all decisions and actions are in the best interests of the patient 8, EQ certification 1 Skills Communicate with patients and colleagues from diverse backgrounds 7,8, EQ certification 1,2 Respect diversity and recognise the benefits it may bring, as well as associated stigma 8, EQ certification 1,2 Be aware of the possible influence of, and sensitively deal with issues concerning socio-economic status during interactions with patients 7,8, EQ certification 1,2 Be able to communicate effectively with patients from diverse backgrounds and with special communication needs 7,8, EQ certification 1,2 Behaviours Respect diversity within clinical practice 7,8, EQ certification 1,2,3, Recognise issues of health that are related to social class 7,8, EQ certification 1,2,3, Adopt assessments and interventions that are inclusive, respectful of diversity and patient-centred 7,8, EQ certification 1,2,3, Respect diversity of status and values in patients and colleagues 7,8, EQ certification 1,2,3, Accept uncertainty arising from differences in values 7,8, EQ certification 1,2,3, Descriptors Core Completion of Sp ecialty Training Aware of need to practise in accordance in accordance with guidance on equality and diversity Independent practice in accordance diversity with guidance on equa lity and